Mohsen Mahdawi

-Mohsen Mahdawi (محسن المهداوي) is a Palestinian activist and student at Columbia University's School of General Studies.
-He led pro-Palestinian protests at Columbia University in 2023.
-In 2024, he initiated a reconciliation outreach program with critics of the pro-Palestinian movement, connecting with Jewish groups in the process.
+Mohsen Mahdawi (محسن المهداوي) is a Palestinian activist and student at Columbia University's School of International and Public Affairs.
+As a student in Columbia’s School of General Studies, he led pro-Palestinian campus protests at Columbia in 2023.
+In 2024, he initiated a reconciliation outreach program with critics of the pro-Palestinian movement, working with Jewish groups in the process.

-Mahdawi was among a number of student activists targeted by the Trump administration for deportation.
+Though he has been accused of no crime, Mahdawi was among a number of student activists targeted by the Trump administration for deportation.
+In March 2025, the US State Department, citing the Immigration and Nationality Act of 1952, claimed Mahdawi "would have a potentially serious adverse foreign policy consequences and would compromise a compelling U.S. foreign policy interest."
 In April, 2025, he was arrested and detained by U.S. Immigration and Customs Enforcement (ICE) agents at the U.S. Citizenship and Immigration Services (USCIS) office in Colchester, Vermont, where he had been informed he had an interview to obtain U.S. citizenship.
-He soon received a temporary restraining order to prevent federal authorities from transferring him out of Vermont and, subsequently, probationary release from detention.
+He was released from detention and granted a temporary restraining order to prevent federal authorities from transferring him out of Vermont.
+In May 2025, he attended his graduation from Columbia's School of General Studies.

 Biography

 Early life

 Mohsen Mahdawi is a third-generation Palestinian refugee from the Far'a refugee camp, where he lived until 2014.
 Mahdawi said that, in his childhood in the Israeli-occupied West Bank, he saw his best friend—then 12 years old—shot and killed by an Israeli soldier.
 He also said an Israeli soldier shot him in the leg when he was 15.

 In 2014, Mahdawi moved to the United States, and in 2015 he became a legal permanent resident with a green card.
 He enrolled at Lehigh University in Pennsylvania in 2018 to study computer science.